bruce28/Zolag_Archive/notes.md

 ---

-The Buddha’s teachings are subtle and deep and therefore it is necessary to go into details.
-BP
+The Buddha’s teachings are subtle and deep and therefore it is necessary to go into details. preface BP

 ---
+One should know
+that it takes time and patience to understand what this Path is and how one can begin to develop it.BP preface